farcasterxyz/protocol/README.md

 ## 4.4 Metadata

-_This section is still under development and will cover a CRDT for allowing arbitrary metdata to be added to a user's account like a display name or profile picture._
+_This section is still under development and will cover a CRDT for allowing arbitrary metadata to be added to a user's account like a display name or profile picture._

 ## 4.5 Signer Authorizations